eugenioamato/firebasecrudelauth/README.md

 ![stuberrors](/screenshots/stuberrors.png)

 Why is that?
-In the file `database_interface.dart` we are still importing the cloud_firestore plugin, and even if we know that that file will not be compiled, the IDE is complaining for missing files and unknown methods.
+In the file `web_database_interface.dart` we are still importing the cloud_firestore plugin, and even if we know that that file will not be compiled, the IDE is complaining for missing files and unknown methods.

 Very annoying isn't it?
 Also because the project can be compiled and run without any problem.
 So I had the idea to insert another conditional import inside the database_interface.dart
 ```

-import 'cloudstub.dart'
+import 'firestore_stub.dart'
 if (dart.library.io)
-'package:cloud_firestore/cloud_firestore.dart';
+'package:cloud_firestore/cloud_firestore.dart'
+;

 ```

 and a lovely fake file (that will never be compiled) that I call a *stub*